Product design and target market description

 One final question

-With DDO soon becoming enforceable, is your organisation on track to be both compliant and capitalise on the opportunities?
+Is your organisation on track to be both compliant and capitalise on the opportunities?

 If you have questions about DDO or need assistance in working out what needs to be done or how you are travelling in your preparations, we are here to help.